Next on stage . . .

 The comedy follows former high school classmates who purchase their old school to turn the classrooms into condos and move in together after a class reunion.
 The play explores themes of community, memory, and the challenges of “old school living” in a modern world.

-All audition notices with dates and times are posted at the top of this page or on Facebook and Instagram.
+All audition notices with dates and times are posted on this page

 REHEARSAL AND AUDITION LOCATIONS . . .